PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 <!-- overview -->

-This document describes _persistent volumes_ in Kubernetes.
+This document describes _persistent volumes_ in PlaidCloud.
 Familiarity with [volumes](/docs/concepts/storage/volumes/) is suggested.

 <!-- body -->